claritychallenge/claritychallenge.github.io/docs/cec2/intro.md

 ---
+id: intro
+title: CEC2 Introduction
+sidebar_label: CEC2
 sidebar_position: 1
 ---

 import { TwitterTimelineEmbed } from "react-twitter-embed";

-# Overview

 - [Scenario](./cec2_scenario) - a description of the listening scenario and how it has been simulated.